 9. Walls no longer meet the ceiling and/or the floor

 If your foundation moves, this could cause gaps to appear between the wall and the ceiling or between the wall and the floor, or both.

 10. Porches or chimneys that have separated from the house

 Another sign of problems with your foundation is porches and chimneys that have separated from the building.
 While there’s the possibility that this might only be a problem with the foundation under the chimney or porch, it could also indicate a problem with your home’s foundation.

 11. Water intrusion in the basement

 Water intrusion through basement walls is another sign you might have a problem with your foundation.
 This can be fixed by using a polyurethane grout injection to seal cracks and create a waterproof membrane on the soil side of the basement wall via a process called curtain grouting.

-It’s crucial to identify problems with your foundation early before they have a chance to cause significant structural damage to your home.
+It’s crucial to identify problems with your foundation early before they have a chance to cause significant structural damage to your home, especially if you’re a real estate investor or someone looking to profit from your home for years to come.
 Fortunately, this is easy to do.
 Just print out this list and then schedule periodic walk-throughs of your home.
 If you see any of these signs, it’s time to contact a foundation professional for an evaluation.

 Sure, repairing foundation issues does cost money.
 However, it’s nothing compared to the price you’ll pay if you have a catastrophic foundation failure.